The Industrial Court was established on 8 November 2013 after an inquiry into workplace safety in the ACT’s construction sector.

-The Court was established by the Magistrates Court Act 1930 (‘the Act’) and commenced on 8 November 2013.
 On 28 November 2013 Chief Magistrate Lorraine Walker was appointed for four years as the Industrial Court Magistrate.
-On 8 November 2017 Magistrate Glenn Theakston commenced as Industrial Magistrate, his Honour is appointed till November 2021.
+On 8 November 2017 Magistrate Glenn Theakston commenced as Industrial Magistrate until November 2021.

-The Court has jurisdiction to deal with industrial or work safety matters as defined in s291Q of the Act.
-These include criminal and civil matters arising under of the following Acts:
+The Court has jurisdiction to deal with industrial or work safety matters as defined in s291Q of the Magistrates Court Act 1930.
+These include criminal and civil matters arising under the following Acts:

 - Work Health and Safety Act 2011;